 IUD: With proper patient selection, lUD’s are safe, cost-effective, and easily inserted.
 Studies show they prevent conception which makes them more acceptable to patient and physician alike.
 Reviews indicate they are often inappropriately overlooked as a contraceptive choice.
 The levonorgestrel-releasing IUD is also indicated to treat hypermenorrhea.
 IUD’s are approved for 5-10 years of continual use.
 Experts feel they are underused.
 This course will discuss insertion, removal, indications, contraindications, benefits and side effects.

 Vasectomy (No-scalpel and No-needle): Patients truly prefer the no-scalpel technique.
 This course is a comprehensive review of the entire topic of vasectomy, but will concentrate on the no-scalpel approach.
 We will also demonstrate a method of performing this procedure with no-needle; an air gun is used to administer the local anesthetic.
 History, pre-operative counseling, complications, various techniques, and follow-up are all reviewed.
 Vasectomy is safer, less costly, and has a lower failure rate (and the failures can be detected) when compared to tubal ligations.
-Your start-up expenses are minimal and patients prefer having their family physician do the procedure.
+Start-up expenses are minimal and patients prefer having their family physician do the procedure.
 The VASCLIP will also be reviewed.